5 Advantages And Disadvantages Of Multi-Unit Franchising | Franchise Coach

 3. Faster Growth

-The multi-unit franchise model is often the fast track to expansion.
-In fact, many franchisors offer multi-unit franchisees first dibs on new territories or even encourage them to pioneer untested markets.
+The multi-unit franchise model provides the fastest path to rapid expansion.
+Many franchisors offer multi-unit franchisees first dibs on new locations or encourage them to pioneer untested markets.

 5. Established Brand Power